agbrs/agb/book/src/platformer/04_platformer_physics.md

         self.velocity.x += Number::new(x) / 16;
     }

-    // make a simple modification to the y velocity for jumping.
+    // Make a simple modification to the y velocity for jumping.
-    // many games reduce the gravity while the button is held to make varying jump heights. fn handle_jump(&mut self) {
+    // Many games reduce the gravity while the button is held
+    // to make varying jump heights.
+    fn handle_jump(&mut self) {
         self.velocity.y = Number::new(-2);
     }

-    // handle various cases of the movement to display a different animation fn update_sprite(&mut self) {
+    // Handle various cases of the movement to display a different animation fn update_sprite(&mut self) {
         self.frame += 1;

+        // We need to keep track of the facing direction rather than deriving
+        // it because of the zero 0 velocity case needs to keep facing the
+        // same direction.
         if self.velocity.x > num!(0.1) {
             self.flipped = false;
         }